 - 1. According to Article 52(1) of the UCITS Directive the risk exposure of a UCITS to a counterparty to an OTC derivative may not exceed 5% of assets.
 This limit is raised to 10% in the case of credit institutions.
-The following exposure must also be calculated within the OTC counterparty limits specified in Article 52(1): - Any exposure with a central clearing house whereby exposure with the OTC counterparty is novated to the clearing house.
-In this case the risk exposure is with the clearing house and not the OTC counterparty. - Initial and variation margin posted to a broker for the use of exchange-traded derivatives which is not protected by client money or other similar arrangements to protect the UCITS against the insolvency of the broker. - Any net exposure to a counterparty generated though a stock-lending or repurchase agreement, net exposure being understood as the amount receivable by the UCITS less any collateral provided to the UCITS custodian.
-Exposures created through the reinvestment of collateral must also be taken into account in the issuer-concentration calculations. - 2.
-Position exposure to the underlying assets of financial derivative instruments (including embedded financial derivatives instruments) in transferable securities such as money market instruments or collective investment undertakings, combined where relevant with positions resulting from direct investments, may not exceed the limits set out in Articles 52 and 55 of the UCITS Directive. - 3.
-Position exposure must be calculated using the commitment approach and must be calculated by all UCITS, regardless of whether they use VaR for global exposure purposes. - 4.
-This provision does not apply in the case of index-based financial derivative instruments provided the underlying index is one which meets with the criteria set out in Article 53(1) of the Directive.
+The following exposure must also be calculated within the OTC counterparty limits specified in Article 52(1): - Initial margin posted to and variation margin receivable from a broker relating to exchange-traded or OTC derivatives which is not protected by client money rules or other similar arrangements to protect the UCITS against the insolvency of the broker. - 2.
+The following exposure must also be included when calculating the issuer concentration limit of 20% specified in Article 52(2): - Any net exposure to a counterparty generated through a stock-lending or repurchase agreement, net exposure being understood as the amount receivable by the UCITS less any collateral provided to the UCITS.
+Exposures created through the reinvestment of collateral must also be taken into account in the issuer-concentration calculations. - 3.
+When calculating exposure for the purposes of Article 52 of the UCITS Directive a UCITS must establish whether its exposure is to an OTC counterparty, a broker or a clearing house. - 4.
+Position exposure to the underlying assets of financial derivative instruments (including embedded financial derivative instruments) in transferable securities such as money market instruments or collective investment undertakings, combined where relevant with positions resulting from direct investments, may not exceed the limits set out in Articles 52 and 55. - 5.
+When calculating issuer-concentration risk, the financial derivative instrument (including embedded financial derivative instruments) must be looked through in determining the resultant position exposure.
+This position exposure must be taken into account in the issuer concentration calculations.
+It must be calculated using the commitment approach when appropriate or the maximum potential loss as a result of default by the issuer if more conservative.
+It must also be calculated by all UCITS, regardless of whether they use VaR for global exposure purposes. - 6.
+This provision does not apply in the case of index-based financial derivative instruments provided the underlying index is one which meets with the criteria set out in Article 53(1).

 - 83. A UCITS shall invest no more than 5% of its assets in transferable securities or money market instruments issued by the same body.
-This limit may be raised to a maximum of 10% of its assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in issuing bodies in each of which it invests more than 5%, is less than 40%. - 84.
-A UCITS shall invest not more than 10% (or 20% if permitted by the Member State) of its assets in units of a single UCITS or other collective investment undertaking.
-Moreover, investments made in units of collective investment undertakings other than UCITS may not exceed in aggregate 30% of the assets of the UCITS.
+This limit may be raised to a maximum of 10% of its assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in issuing bodies in each of which it invests more than 5%, does not exceed 40%. - 84.
+A UCITS shall invest no more than 10% (or 20% if permitted by the Member State) of its assets in units of a single UCITS or other collective investment undertaking.
+Moreover, investments made in units of collective investment undertakings other than UCITS may not exceed in aggregate 30% of the assets of the UCITS. - 85.
+The commitment approach should be used in the issuer concentration calculations where appropriate.
+For instance, if the use of the commitment approach leads to an infinite value (binary option), the position exposure should be equal to the maximum potential loss as a result of default by the issuer.